alex-n-braun/carla.hal/README.md

 # carla.hal
 Real Self-Driving Car

-if you are experiencing an issue of the car not moving on launch in current branch a quick fix is to replace
+if you are experiencing an issue of the car not moving on launch in the current master branch a quick fix is to replace

 sio = socketio.Server() on server.py